Citigroup sets new targets but analysts remain skeptical | Business

 Citigroup Inc unveiled a raft of new targets as it laid out its strategy for the next three to five years on Wednesday, but analysts remained skeptical about whether it can successfully execute the plan.
 The bank set new profitability targets and gave detail on the revenue and loan growth that will be required to achieve them, but also warned of rising expenses.

 "We have an urgent need to address the issues that have kept our firm from living up to its full potential," Fraser told investors.
 "Our business mix is somewhat disadvantaged and that needs to change to drive higher return fees and growth."
+Citigroup also has the largest Russian exposure of any U.S. bank, presenting Fraser with another headache.
+On Monday, it said that exposure totaled nearly $10 billion, far higher than previously communicated.

-Shares in Citigroup opened down 3.3% while other large U.S. bank stocks rose.
+Fraser did not address Russia directly but did say that "there are macro and geopolitical factors that are outside our control."
+Shares in Citigroup were down 2.4% in morning trading while most other large U.S. bank stocks rose.

 The short-term revenue outlook was also bleak.
 For the current quarter, the bank expects a mid-single digit decline in revenue, excluding divestiture impacts.